 Alert Day in Your Community

-The American Diabetes Association's local offices are also working with their community organizations and partners to promote Alert Day.
+The American Diabetes Association’s local offices are focused on enlisting the help of community organizations to promote Alert Day.
 To find out what activities are happening locally, visit www.diabetes.org.

 About the American Diabetes Association